 Below is a typical breakpoint discount schedule showing the front-end sales load applicable to a purchase of Class A shares at different levels of investment.
 Different funds and fund families may have different breakpoint schedules.
-Please ask your Financial Advisor how a fund's breakpoint schedule compares with those of other funds on our platform.
-For more information on sales charges, please see the section herein titled "How We Are Compensated for Mutual Funds Sales - Brokerage Accounts - Sales Charges."

 SAMPLE BREAKPOINT SCHEDULE

 Class A Shares (Front-End Sales Load)